 Although many registries currently outside of blockchain utilize online land registry processes, there is still some amount of manual processes to undertake including payment.
 Most of these registries are also not secure compared to the blockchain that secures data using cryptography.
 Use of smart contracts facilitates the transfer of titles automatically, by means of tech rules once funds are transferred.
 It speeds the transaction and registration.

 Finally, the use of blockchain to record property transactions could also produce more effective property management as information could be reviewed in real time with less on-going management time required.

 Countries working on or preparing blockchain-based land and property registry processes

 Just to mention a few in the list, Lantmäteriet land registry of Sweden is already using its Blockchain-based platform to register property since July 2017.

-Ukraine has already passed laws to allow foreign ownership of real estate in order to boost foreign investment.
-The country is therefore, through a blockchain startup, hoping to revive the real estate by improving greater transparency and the potential reduction in fraud.
+Ukraine has already passed laws to allow foreign ownership of the real estate in order to boost foreign investment.
+The country is, therefore, through a blockchain startup, hoping to revive the real estate by improving greater transparency and the potential reduction in fraud.